Click on the links below for each information sections:

 Positive Case Data

 As positive case number rise, we are able to look at some general data in relation to positive cases here in Vernon County.
+Click on the link below to see our case data summary.

 Map of Positive Cases